SKILLED SERVICE BARGAINING UNIT: F OVERTIME ELIGIBLE NCP

 NATURE OF WORK

-A Human Service Specialist I is the trainee level of staff work in the field of human service program administration.
+A Human Service Specialist III is the intermediate level of staff work in the field of human service program administration.
 Employees conduct studies and analyses of agency programs, procedures and organizations and makes recommendations to improve system efficiency and operations.
 Employees specialize in one or more human service program areas, such as program planning or evaluation, child support, child welfare, adult services, family investment, aging, energy assistance, federal compliance, Title IV-E program, or volunteer program administration.
 Employees may supervise support staff.